-In this regard, an MoU has been signed between Ministry of Cooperation (GoI), Department of Food and Public Distribution (GoI), Food Corporation of India (FCI) and National Cooperative Development Corporation (NCDC) to ensure full capacity utilization of the storage capacity being created at PACS level under the Project.
+Further, an MoU has been signed between Ministry of Cooperation (GoI), Department of Food and Public Distribution (GoI), Food Corporation of India (FCI) and National Cooperative Development Corporation (NCDC) to ensure full capacity utilization of the storage capacity being created at PACS level under the Project.
 This will facilitate hiring of godowns constructed at PACS level by FCI, integration of these godowns with the supply chain of foodgrains, thereby providing requisite forward and backward market linkages to PACS.
-Also, an MoU has been signed between Ministry of Cooperation (GoI), Department of Consumer Affairs (GOI), NABARD, NCDC and National Cooperative Consumers Federation of India Ltd. (NCCF) for facilitating NCCF in carrying out construction and hiring of warehouses to be constructed at PACS level under this project.
-Further, State Agencies have been requested to provide all necessary support to PACS including providing them PDS license which will enable them to distribute ration to the citizens in rural areas of the country.
+Also, an MoU has been signed between Ministry of Cooperation (GoI), Department of Consumer Affairs (GOI), NABARD, NCDC and NCCF for facilitating NCCF in carrying out construction and hiring of warehouses to be constructed at PACS level under this project.